anitape/vue-in-wordpress-theme/frontend/README.md

 </template>
 ```
 ## 7. Receiving data from Vue components
-To receive data from a Vue component, you need to define the mounting DOM element by adding <i>app</i> id.
+To receive data from a Vue component, you need to define the mounting DOM element by adding ```app``` id.
 Inside that element you will need to use kebab-case and explicit closing tags for Vue components.
-To pass slot props, use v-slot directive directly on the Vue component tag.
-Put all data you want to receive from the Vue component to v-slot directive.
+To pass slot props, use ```v-slot``` directive directly on the Vue component tag.
+Put all data you want to receive from the Vue component to ```v-slot``` directive.

 ```
 <div id="app">